Category Archives: 1955 Films

 Predictably, events spiral out of control with romance, misunderstandings, and charming musical numbers.

-The setup is plot-driven but forgivable given the fun involved.
-We are certain that Masterson will fall head-over-heels for missionary and seemingly unobtainable Sarah.
+The setup is plot-driven but forgivable, given the fun involved.
+We are sure Masterson will fall head-over-heels for missionary and seemingly unobtainable Sarah.

 Will he get the girl?
 Will she forgive him when she realizes what Masterson and Nathan have hatched at her expense?
 Of course, the fun is in the revelations as the film goes along.

-Naturally, Nathan has his antics; he must marry his years-long intended Adelaide (Vivian Blaine) because of losing a different bet.
+Naturally, Nathan has his antics.
+He must marry his years-long intended, Adelaide (Vivian Blaine), because he lost a different bet.

-The premise, the plot, and the conclusion all feel rather frivolous and a bit chauvinistic in the modern world as many 1950s productions do.
+The premise, plot, and conclusion all feel rather frivolous and chauvinistic in the modern world, as do many 1950s productions.

-The film is a clear case of a naughty guy meeting a good girl, the guy pursues the girl, the guy gets the girl, and the guy and girl ride off into the sunset, so the overall production is not cutting edge nor particularly progressive but is okay because of the fun and good chemistry among the characters.
+The film clearly shows a naughty guy meeting a good girl.
+The guy pursues the girl, gets her, and then rides into the sunset.
+The overall production is not cutting-edge or particularly progressive but is okay because of the fun and good chemistry among the characters.

 Brando and Sinatra possess as much chemistry together as Brando and Simmons do.

 The conclusion is satisfying and wrapped neatly like a tidy Christmas bow.
-To no one’s surprise, both couples tie the knot in beautiful style as all the misfires and misunderstandings end with a double wedding in the middle of Times Square, with Sky marrying Sarah, and Nathan marrying Adelaide.
+To no one’s surprise, both couples tie the knot in beautiful style as all the misfires and misunderstandings end with a double wedding in Times Square, with Sky marrying Sarah and Nathan marrying Adelaide.

 A perfect climax and a way to show the bright and bustling New York City amid a romantic backdrop can forgive any other weaknesses the film may contain.